Anoop-Rawat/Managing_AWS_resources_using_GithubAction/README.md

 Prerequisite:
-aws s3 bucket named: storing-terraform-state-file > to store state file whenever we push changes in main.tf file it will trigger the github action which basically run below command automatically terraform init > terraform plan > terraform apply command
+aws s3 bucket named: storing-terraform-state-file > to store state file whenever we push any changes in main.tf or even readme file it will trigger the github action which basically run below command automatically terraform init > terraform plan > terraform apply command

+Aws access key and secret key stored in secret